-The church’s lawyers also applied to have separate juries for Brother Dowlan and Brother Best to make the jurors think there was only one offender and it was an isolated incident.
+The church’s lawyers also applied to have separate juries for Brother Dowlan and Brother Best to make the jurors think there was only one offender and that it was an isolated incident.

 - Two charges involving digital penetration against 11 boys aged nine to 13

-- This involved two boys at St Alipius, three at St Thomas More, four at St Patrick’s and two at Cathedral college.
+- This involved two boys at St Alipius, three at St Thomas More, four at St Patrick’s and two at Cathedral College.

 Because of Dowlan’s guilty plea, the victims were not required to give impact statements in court.

 Dowlan is “still acceptable as a Christian Brother”, according to the defence

 After the guilty plea, the judge accepted submissions from the prosecutor and defence to determine what kind of sentence to hand down to Dowlan.
 Naturally, the defence lawyer asked for a lenient sentence and said Dowlan was still acceptable as a Christian Brother.